officialxviid/ci4favicons/README.md

 </p>

 <blockquote align="center">
-Inspired by <a href="https://github.com/letrunghieu/favicon" rel="nofollow"><code>letrunghieu/favicon</code></a>, this plugin will help you (CodeIgniter developer) to display the correct favicon for your website with just one original PNG image.
+This plugin will help you (CodeIgniter developer) to display the correct favicon for your website with just one original PNG image.
 </blockquote>

 <p align="center">